Entwickler-Club/dpodreact/dev/devnotes.md

-- .. merge and create et_feat_createPageWithOptions
+- .. create texts for create page
-- send back errors for two non-supported pages
+- delete page:

-- .. create page:
+	- nice format from create page
-    - .. make menu
+	- delete controller entries

+- finish #2 with controller and

-    - page with SASS file
+    - .. page with SASS file and controller
-    - page with SASS file and controller
+        - create page with SASS file as
     - page with SASS file, controller, and JSON data file

 - .. controller manager